mapninja/Earthsys144/week04/01_TURN_IN_buffering_and_overlay_analysis_in_qgis.md

-# Buffering & Overlay Analysis in QGIS: California Replacement
+# TURN IN: Buffering & Overlay Analysis in QGIS: California Replacement

 > **Turn-in for grading:** This lab includes material that must be turned in for grading.
 Complete the required deliverables and submit them as instructed by the course.